 “Commercial Operation Date” shall mean the date, declared by Seller, on which the Facility is capable of generating electricity for sale on a commercial basis.

-"Contract Capacity" shall mean 210 MW; provided, however, that if the power output capability of the Facility that is declared by Seller on the Commercial Operation Date, expressed in MW at 75°F and 60% relative humidity, is less than 97.5% of 210 MW, the actual capacity of the Facility as determined on the Commercial Operation Date shall be the Contract Capacity.
+"Contract Capacity" shall mean 210 MW; provided, however, that if the power output capability of the Facility that is declared by Seller on the Commercial Operation Date, expressed in MW at 75°F and 60% relative humidity, is less than 97.5% of 210 MW, the actual capacity of the Facility as determined on the Commercial Operation Date (adjusted to75°F and 60% relative humidity) shall be the Contract Capacity.

 "Contract Price" shall mean collectively, the Demand Charges, the Energy Charges, the Fixed O&M Charges, and the Dispatch Order Charges as set forth in Article 4 and on Exhibit A hereto.